bitplane/simple9p/README.md

 ## Status

-This was cobbled together in a few hours using Claude for a proof of concept.
-It will eventually evolve into the default `qemount`'s back-end, unless I find something better.
+This will eventually evolve into the default `qemount`'s back-end, unless I find something better.

-Probably safe for read access in non-critical situations, but don't trust anything there's not a test for, and you've read the test, and... well... just don't trust it yet.
+While 2000.U support now works and the tests pass, it still shouldn't be considered trustworthy end to end.
+Expect weird edge cases and bugs that might mangle files.

 ## License